repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

 Importing existing targets
 ==========================

-If you're adopting Repository Service for TUF (RSTUF), and you already have a large number of targets (artifacts/packages/files/etc.), we recommend you use the "import targets" feature.
+When adopting Repository Service for TUF (RSTUF), with a large number of targets (artifacts/packages/files/etc.), using the "import targets" feature is recommended.

-If you decide, you can send all of the existing targets using the REST API, but it will be slower than using the "import targets" feature.
+Existing targets can be sent using the REST API, however it will be slower than using the "import targets" feature.

 The "import targets" feature can be used to add targets directly to the RSTUF database skipping the standard processing of the API.
-Normally, when you add a target through the API there will be an overhead of multiple additional operations which for a large number of targets can prove to be significant.
+Normally, when adding a target through the API there will be an overhead of multiple additional operations which for a large number of targets can prove to be significant.